What is dynamic mobilisation for runners?

+Dynamic mobilisation is a pre-run warm up that prepares your joints, muscles and nervous system for a run with targeted mobilisation exercises.
 Dynamic mobilisation is the key to better running performance, fewer injuries and a fluid movement sequence for runners.
-Instead of running straight away or just stretching statically, you can prepare your joints, muscles and nervous system with targeted mobilisation exercises.
 In this video, running experts David and Tim show you the best dynamic mobilisation routine for runners.

-Before you start running, you should not only warm up your muscles, but also activate your flexibility and stability.
+Before you start running, It's important to warm up your muscles and focus on your flexibility and stability.
 Dynamic mobilisation helps you to:

 Improve running economy: